apollosolutions/subgraph-automocking/README.md

 #### 1. Local Introspection (`useLocalSchema: true`)

 - Introspects GraphQL schema directly from subgraph's URL or from a graphql schema file
+- **Precedence:** A local file takes precedence over an introspection url.
+If the introspection url is set but not available, the schema registry will use the remote schema if available.
 - Automatic retry logic with configurable attempts
 - 10-second timeout for introspection queries
 - **Best for:** Local development with running subgraphs